Adult speech impairments include any symptoms that cause an adult to have difficulty with vocal communication. Examples include speech that’s:

-- vocal disturbances: any factor that changes the function or shape of your vocal cords
+- vocal disturbances, which are changes in the sound and ease of your speech caused by any factor that changes the function or shape of your vocal cords

 - brain tumor